 Essential Skills for Systems Architects

 To be effective in their role, systems architects and software architects must possess a blend of technical expertise and soft skills.
-Comprehensive knowledge, often accumulated over a decade of experience, is essential, and the requirements may vary depending on the specific technology stacks they work with to make informed design decisions.
+Comprehensive knowledge, often accumulated over a decade of gaining experience in relevant roles such as network administration and software development, is essential, and the requirements may vary depending on the specific technology stacks they work with to make informed design decisions.
+Senior engineers often possess the required expertise for these advanced responsibilities.

 Technical Expertise

-Deep technical knowledge is a cornerstone for systems architects.
+Deep technical knowledge is the foundation for systems architects.
 They must be proficient in:

-Multiple programming skills, with Python and JavaScript being particularly preferred
+Multiple programming skills and coding languages, with Python and JavaScript being particularly preferred

 Hardware platforms